McDonnell Douglas Phantom in UK service: Accidents and incidents

 Between 1968 and 1992, a total of 55 Phantoms operated by the Fleet Air Arm and the RAF were written off, with 47 of these involved in crashes.
 These crashes took place in eight different countries and territories (see table) with the majority in the United Kingdom.
 The most crashes were among the FGR.2 variant (32), which included 14 outside the UK.
 A total of 14 FG.1s were lost to crashes while in service with both the Fleet Air Arm (7) and the RAF (7), with 13 of these incidents occurring in the UK.
 (Note: One of the Fleet Air Arm aircraft lost was on loan to the A&AEE for flight deck trials on Ark Royal following her refit.)
-During its use by the RAF, only one of the 15 F.3s was lost to a crash.
+During its use by the RAF, only one of the 15 F-4J(UK)`s was lost to a crash.
 Of the aircraft crashes, a total of 39 people were killed, with three civilians losing their lives and 36 aircrew.

 As well as the 47 aircraft lost to crashes, another 8 were written off due to other incidents.
 Two incidents occurred when aircraft overran the runway upon landing, with it deemed uneconomical to repair them.
 Between 1990 and 1992, three aircraft suffered relatively minor damage in different incidents that, owing to the approaching withdrawal of the Phantom from service, it was decided was not worth repairing.
 Another three aircraft caught fire in various incidents, with two completely burned out, and a third not repaired owing to the imminent retirement of the Phantom.

 As well as incidents that saw aircraft written off, there were many others that involved the Phantom, some which saw damage to a Phantom that was repaired, others which involved other aircraft: